 Being brought up in the countryside, I'm consistently wowed by the animal kingdom.
 I also spent most of my teens and art school years (Central St. Martins & Middlesex) painting people and getting lost in their features and the make-up of how their body is put together.

 But to narrow it down for my current artwork style - an image that was life changing for me and may well have kick-started the block colour background and captivating portrait poses for all of the geometric artworks is The Portrait of the Doge Leonardo Loredan by Giovanni Bellini.
 Painted during the Venetian Renaissance, it stopped me dead in my tracks when I first spotted it at The National Gallery; an incredible, hyper real, formal portrait painting like a Roman bust.
 This is how I want all the animals to appear – regal in their appearance, as important as the next animal regardless of where they are on the food chain.

 All the portraits are designed to mix and match and contain block pastel and neutral background tones harmoniously suiting them to both contemporary and more conventional decor.
 From a bold industrial look to stripped back minimal, the artworks add warmth and a focal point to a room.

 Fine art prints are a great way to invest in affordable quality art that can be passed down through the generations.
-As the prints are all certified giclée quality, they will last without discolouring for up to 200 years.
+As the prints are all certified giclée standard, they should last without discolouring for up to 200 years when properly looked after.
 To achieve this, the images are printed with fine inks on archival quality paper at an incredibly high resolution.
 They are then carefully packaged with acid free tissue paper and casing to protect their longevity.